Early Years Education (EYE) funding for eligible 2 year olds and all 3 and 4 year olds

 Parents can use more than one approved childcare provider for their child to access their free hours.

-From September 2017 free Early Years Education can be offered flexibly by childcare providers but in any one day:
+Free Early Years Education can be offered flexibly by childcare providers but in any one day:

 - no session to be longer than 10 hours